 Oats have been a staple crop in Scotland for generations, and feature heavily in many traditional dishes.
 Porridge is one such classic example and can be found on just about any breakfast menu in Scotland.
 While it was historically made with just oats, water, and salt, you’ll now discover multiple sweet and savory adaptations.
 A decadent modern favorite includes the addition of cream, sugar, and the ubiquitous cheeky wee dram of whisky.
 So integral is this dish to Scottish culture that the local tourism board has created the Porridge Grand Tour so that everyone can taste the best on offer in their locality.

 Oats make another appearance in this dessert concoction, delectably layered alongside raspberries, honey, cream, and, of course, whisky.
-Reminiscent of England’s Eton Mess or perhaps a berry trifle, this variation is undeniably Scottish.
+Reminiscent of England’s Eton Mess or perhaps a berry trifle, this variation is undeniably Scottish food.
 Locals will tell you that Scottish raspberries are the best in the world when in season in June, which is, unsurprisingly, the best time to be eating cranachan.
 You’re likely to find it on many dessert menus, and Edinburgh’s Whiski Rooms is a great starting point.

 8. Clootie dumpling